 Land that is subject to severe physical, environmental or policy constraints will not be identified as suitable for new homes unless the constraints can realistically be mitigated whist retaining the viability of redevelopment.
 Contaminated land will also be excluded if the cost of remediation would be out of proportion to its potential value, making re-development unviable.
-This would be a real issue if the vacant commercial land at Hartland Park (formerly Pyestock) were ever to be promoted for residential development.
-Furthermore, the suitability of much of the site for residential development is seriously constrained by the retention of a major engine testing facility.
-That would have first to be relocated and no suitable site has yet been identified.

-There are also sites that lie within the countryside such as Bramshill House where the constraints imposed by sustainability criteria and more importantly strict heritage and environmental limitations mean that large scale new home development may not necessarily be acceptable11.
-Bramshill has particular constraints.
-Not only does the site comprise a unique Grade I Listed Jacobean County House set in a Historic Park and Garden but, significant areas of any 'brownfield' element of the property lies either within or very close to the 400m SPA "exclusion zone" where mitigation measures are unlikely to be capable of protecting the integrity of the SPA.
+There are also sites that lie within the countryside such as Bramshill House where the constraints imposed by sustainability criteria and more importantly strict heritage and environmental limitations mean that large scale new home development may not necessarily be acceptable.
+Bramshill has particular constraints22.
 This does not necessarily mean that some development will not be accepted but, given the scale of the uncertainty, these sorts of sites cannot be included for the time being in any Local Plan calculations.